dacely-cloud/toiljs/RSG.md

 ## How to score

-1. Assign each of the eight axes a level from 0 (D) to 5 (AAA), using the [grade table](#the-grade-table).
+1. Assign each of the nine axes a level from 0 (D) to 5 (AAA), using the [grade table](#the-grade-table).
 Latency comes from a measured p99 via the [thresholds](#latency-thresholds).
-2. The grade is the **minimum** of the eight levels.
+2. The grade is the **minimum** of the nine levels.
 3. Convert that level back to a letter: `5 -> AAA`, `4 -> AA`, `3 -> A`, `2 -> B`, `1 -> C`, `0 -> D`.
 4. Record the [binding axis or axes](#the-binding-axis), the ones sitting at that minimum.
 5. Attach the [stability modifier](#the-stability-modifier) from your guardrails.

-In plain terms: take the eight axis levels, find the lowest one, and that is your grade.
-The lowest of topology, availability, data, latency, program, client performance, dependencies, and security wins, and its letter is the grade.
+In plain terms: take the nine axis levels, find the lowest one, and that is your grade.
+The lowest of topology, availability, data, latency, program, client performance, dependencies, security, and modern stack wins, and its letter is the grade.

 There is no averaging anywhere.
 A system that is AAA on six axes and C on one is a **C**.